jakob-fyi/ng-adv/demos/05-routing-app-init/routing-app-init/src/assets/markdown/routing-ngrx.md

-Show Router State in NgRx
+- Show Router State in NgRx in `routing.component.html`
-Explain CustomRouterSerializer and its Effect to the Heading in Demos Title and the removal of the 'dirty' setMetadata()-function
+- Explain CustomRouterSerializer and its Effect to the `header` in `demo-container.component.ts`
+- Explain `auth.service.ts` which mocks an authentication service.
+Show the implementation of the LoginRedirect and Logout actions in `auth.actions.ts` and `auth.effects.ts`